adriandr94/Data-Structures-and-Algorithms-II/README.md

 or special notes like having to be delivered together with other packages.
 Using multiple data structures like lists, a dictionary and a hash table (built from lists of lists), I was able to create a program that is both scalable and modular by also using object oriented programing to create classes and instances of those classes.
+The algorithm I chose for this project was nearest-neighbor.
 The screen shots below show the completed User Interface created using Tkinter with Python.

 Screenshot 1: The Tracking Tab that can track any of the 40 packages by having the User type in the package ID number.
 For the delivery company's first day the package ID's range from 1-40.